Chymyst/chymyst-core/doc/joinrun.md

 Molecule injectors have the method `setLogLevel`, which is by default set to 0.
 Positive values will lead to more debugging output.

-The log level will affect the entire join definition to which the molecule belongs.
+The log level will affect the entire join definition to which the molecule is bound.

 ```scala
 val x = jA[Int]
 x.setLogLevel(2)
 ```

-The method `logSoup` returns a string that represents the molecules currently present in the join definition to which the molecule belongs.
+The method `logSoup` returns a string that represents the molecules currently present in the join definition to which the molecule is bound.

 ```scala
 val x = ja[Int]("x")